 In 1969, when muscle cars were king, Chevrolet built a handful of Camaros and Chevelles specifically for drag racing in the NHRA Stock Eliminator class.
 Designated COPO, or Central Office Production Order, these specialty machines weren’t marketed to the general public.
 The powerplant behind them was the legendary 427 “L88”, a 450-horsepower 7-liter engine found in many other GM cars including the Corvette.
 But this version had high compression, required race fuel, and made an insane-for-the-time 450 horsepower.
 Plus, in the late 60s, Chevy didn’t use engines over 400ci in midsize cars – this meant COPOs were far and away the fastest Chevelles and Camaros on the road.
 From day one they were, and still are, offensively expensive.

 The modern equivalent of that engine is GM’s ZZ427 crate motor.
 It stays true to the cast-iron block of its forefather, but runs pump-gas-friendly 10.0:1 compression, sports aluminum heads and an all-forged rotating assembly.
 It also favors a hydraulic roller camshaft instead of the original’s flat-tappet cam.
-It makes a few extra ponies over the old model, too: 480 horsepower and 490 lb-ft of torque will melt any tires this engine’s hooked up to.
+It makes a few extra ponies over the old model, too: 480 horsepower and 490 lb-ft of torque will melt any tires this GM crate motor is hooked up to.
+As far as Chevy crate engines go, you can’t go wrong with this one.

 Forged steel rods.
 Forged steel crank.
 Forged aluminum pistons.
 Aluminum heads.
 Mechanical roller cam.
 Huge valves.
 A 7100 rpm redline.
 A massive 13.1:1 compression ratio – that’s well into diesel territory.
 It all combines to make 776 horsepower, 649 lb-ft, and a whole lot of noise from its 7.4 liters of absolute fury.
 I’ll let GM explain what that all means.

 This isn’t the 350 that your neighbor pulled out of a C10 truck and slapped a hot cam into.
 No, this is a 110-octane-only race crate engine built exclusively to win races at the local 1320.
 GM advises that the LSX454R comes with no warranty and is “not for road use”.
 That didn’t stop this shop from stuffing the lower-compression street version into a 2012 GMC Sierra single cab truck, a vehicle which, as you may know, has almost no weight over the rear wheels.
+Combine it with some top shelf Chevrolet Performance parts and you’ve got recipe for speed.
 That must be a hoot to drive.

 Surely you’re aware of the C7 Corvette.
 You know it’s a huge leap for Corvettes.
 You know that valets go joyriding in them.
 You know a manual Z06 did the Nurburgring in 7:13.9, making it the fastest factory Corvette to ever lap that track.
 You know that with a little fiddling the C7 Z06 can exceed 200 mph.
 But did you know you can buy the beating heart of a C7 Z06 and put it in any car you want?